Luana Waikiki

 No analysis available

-Public remarks explicitly reference a hotel rental pool and named operators (Aqua Aston, SpringBoard Hospitality, etc.), confirming the building participates in a hotel rental pool program.
-This is consistent across many listings.
+Listings repeatedly reference an on-site hotel rental pool and named management operators (Aqua Aston, SpringBoard Hospitality), confirming the building participates in a hotel rental pool program.

-Multiple listings explicitly state the hotel rental pool is optional and owners can self-manage or use private management, indicating participation is not mandatory for unit owners.
-Therefore mandatory pool participation is false.
+Several listings explicitly indicate the hotel rental pool is optional and owners can self-manage or opt into the hotel pool, so participation is not mandatory for all units.

 No analysis available